American Revolution Simulation

 Give your students an experience they will still be talking about at their ten year high school graduation reunion!

-This is set as the colonies struggle to come up with the money to finance the war and look to start the greatest political experiment in the world’s history.
+This is set as the colonies struggle to break away from the British and look to start the greatest political experiment in the world’s history.

 Give your students a better learning experience!

 The Debate: Taxation without Representation

 The leader of the British Empire gives a persuasive speech on why the colonists should have to pay taxes to the king.
 The Stamp Act Decree is handed out to the colonists.

 The colonists meet and debate whether they will pay the tax or declare independence, leading to war with Great Britain.
 The colonists then give a speech detailing their position and reasons.

 Each class period of the simulation, each student will journal on their thoughts, outcomes of their strategies, and plan for the next day.
 The emphasis is on critical and strategic thinking as students try to predict the enemies’ next move.

 Each group or individual, depending on how big the class is, will work to answer questions in the simulation report.

 Students will also report out on how they achieved or did not achieve their objectives.
 Students cannot go against their objectives.

 We have simplified the American Revolution Simulation by eliminating the banking part of the Spreadsheet.
 Those resources are still available upon request, but we felt it would be easier for teachers and students to focus on a simpler design.
 This should allow the game to move faster and be much easier to run for the teacher.
 A copy of the Student Operations Manual is available for download in the link below.